• Skip to primary navigation

 There’s no need to wait until the day to prepare the dish either.
 You can prep this vegan stuffed squash several days in advance, ready to warm up on the day, for a super fuss-free savory acorn squash recipe.
 Even on the preparation day, the process is wonderfully simple.
 So it’s a winner all around.

 In fact, this baked stuffed acorn squash is a balanced complete meal.
-However, it will pair wonderfully with other Thanksgiving and Christmas side dishes, like this healthy vegan green bean casserole, low-carb cauliflower stuffing, or a Brussels sprout salad!
+However, it will pair wonderfully with other Thanksgiving and Christmas side dishes, like this healthy vegan cauliflower casserole, dairy-free green bean casserole, vegan mashed sweet potatoes, and easy vegan gravy.

 The Quinoa Stuffed Acorn Squash Ingredients